merrickqiu/cse15l-lab-reports/lab-report-1-week-4.md

 and the code would get stuck in an infinite loop if currentIndex was still within bounds.
 The text in the failure inducing input led the program to get stuck in an infinite loop because of the bug, and the infinite loop caused the symptom of the memory running out.
-The code fix checked if any of the indexes were -1, which meant that there were no more links and the loop could safely exit.
+The code fix checked if any of the bracket or parenthesis indexes were -1, which meant that there were no more links and the loop could safely exit.

 ## Bug Number 3
 Here is the screenshot of the bug fix commit: